-But they can also be dangerous and destructive when severe weather threatens.
-A mature oak tree in Virginia can top out at more than 80 feet and weigh in at 20,000 pounds or more and become a massive threat to our homes.
-This is NOT something you want dropping in on you during a storm!
-Even a CAT 1 hurricane can produce winds that cause large branches of trees to snap and shallowly rooted trees to topple.
+A mature oak tree can top out at more than 80 feet, weigh in at 20,000 pounds or more, and become a massive threat to our homes.
+A tree that size is NOT something you want dropping on you during a storm!
+Even a CAT 1 hurricane can produce winds that cause large branches of trees to snap and shallow-rooted trees to topple.

-The Duvall's story really says it all.
-Kate was preparing her nest in anticipation of the couple's first child when a large tree brought catastrophic damage to their “forever home”.
+The Duvall's story says it all.
+Kate and Dan were preparing her home in anticipation of the couple's first child when a large tree brought catastrophic damage to their forever home.
+We worked closely with our local independent agent to help the Duvalls through this stressful event.
 You've got to watch to find out how it ends!
 (Yes, it's happy.)

 We know from these types of member experiences that your home needs to be protected.
-While most homeowners insurance policies cover tree related damage, you know the old adage about an ounce of prevention.
-Many downed tree incidents and claims can be prevented with two simple practices:
+While most homeowners insurance policies cover tree-related damage, you know the adage about an ounce of prevention.
+Most tree damage can be prevented with proper tree choice and placement and two simple practices.

 1. Trim that tree

-Twice a year, spring and fall.
-You’re looking for dead, damaged branches.
-And maintain a minimum of 10-15 feet between healthy branches and your home and other property.
-Fall wildfire season in Virginia runs from Oct.
+Trim your trees twice a year in early spring and fall—zero in on dead and damaged branches.
+Maintain a minimum of 10-15 feet between healthy branches and your home and other property.
+Protect your home during fall wildfire season in Virginia runs from Oct.
 15 through Nov.
 30 each year.
 Having a defensible space around your home can prevent wildfires from quickly reaching your home.
-And Virginia ice storms can add excessive weight to tree branches, causing them to break off when they wouldn't otherwise.
+Once winter arrives, Virginia ice storms can add excessive weight to tree branches, causing them to break off when they wouldn't otherwise.

 - Mushrooms growing around roots